Get

 Treatment

-With feline lower urinary tract disease being another blanket term that involves a variety of conditions, treatment will vary depending on the underlying condition.
-The veterinarian will do laboratory testing and possibly even imaging to help properly diagnose the cat.
-Once the specific condition has been identified, treatment can begin.
+Since feline lower urinary tract disease is another blanket term involving various conditions, the treatment will vary depending on the underlying condition.
+The veterinarian will do laboratory testing and possibly imaging to diagnose the cat.
+Once the condition has been identified, the treatment can begin.

 4. Hyperthyroidism

 Hyperthyroidism is a disease of the endocrine system that is common in domesticated cats.
-This disease is mostly observed in middle-aged and senior cats.
-It is the result of increased production of thyroid hormones, which are very important in overall bodily function.
-Hyperthyroidism can eventually lead to secondary health conditions, which is why early diagnosis and treatment are important.
+It’s mainly observed in middle-aged and senior cats.
+It results from an increased production of thyroid hormones, which are very important.
+Hyperthyroidism can eventually lead to secondary health conditions, which is why early diagnosis and treatment are essential.

 Symptoms: